dart-lang/dart-pad/README.md

 The server will run from port 8082 and export several JSON APIs, like `/api/compile` and `/api/analyze`.

+## Deploying

+To deploy the server to Dart on AppEngine, follow the instructions [here](https://www.dartlang.org/server/google-cloud-platform/app-engine/).

+Modify `warmup.dart` to point the BASE_URI to your AppEngine project.

+Then run

+    ./tools/deploy.sh

+The will deploy the server, and run the warmup sequence and sanity checks.

 ## Related projects

 See also the [dart-pad](https://github.com/dart-lang/dart-pad) repo.